-All Settlement Class Members will receive access to Fraud Resolution Services through Experian after the Settlement becomes final.
+All Settlement Class Members are eligible to receive access to Fraud Resolution Services through Experian.
 Fraud Resolution Specialists will be available by telephone, email, and mail to help you with important but time-consuming tasks such as placing fraud alerts with the credit bureaus, disputing inaccurate information on your credit reports, scheduling calls with creditors and other service providers, and working with law enforcement and government agencies to dispute fraudulent information.
 More details about Experian’s Fraud Resolution Services for Settlement Class Members are available at www.experianidworks.com/anthem.

 Settlement Benefit: Reimbursement for Out-of-Pocket Losses

-After the Effective Date, if $15 million has not already been claimed for Out-of-Pocket Costs, claims will be processed in the order they are received, on a first-come first-served basis, through one year after the Final Approval Date.
-The Final Approval Date is estimated to be on or around February 1, 2018.
-Once the $15 million fund is exhausted, no more claims for Out-Of-Pocket Costs will be paid.
+After the Effective Date, claims will be processed in the order they are received, on a first-come first-served basis, until August 16, 2019.
+Once the Out of Pocket Costs reserve of $15 million plus additional funds remaining after provision of four years of credit monitoring has been provided is exhausted, no more claims for Out-Of-Pocket Costs will be paid.

 Out-of-Pocket Losses that are eligible for reimbursement through the Settlement include the following costs incurred after January 2015:

 This list provides examples only, and other losses or costs due to the Data Breach may also be eligible for reimbursement.
 YOU MUST BE ABLE TO DOCUMENT YOUR CLAIM.